Skip to main content

 Copy the key

 Click Create.
 DocInject shows the raw key value exactly once.
-Copy it to a secure location — you cannot retrieve it again after closing this dialog.
+Copy it to a secure location.
+You cannot retrieve it again after closing this dialog.

 Use an API key